jan-niklasml/lhm_actions/docs/workflows.md

       <tag>HEAD</tag>
   </scm>
 ```
--	Npm-Release: This is similar as Maven-Release.
-Only for node code.
-The action is triggert manual.
-Then you can select what version you want.
-A npm release is made and a docker image will be created.
+- Npm-Release: This manual workflow is similar to Maven-Release, but for Node.js projects.
+It allows you to select the desired version, after which an npm release is performed and a Docker image is created.
 -	Deploy docs github pages:  This action is to publish a documentation of vitepress as github pages.